 - Start a referral program.
 Offer benefits to customers that bring you new business.
 It's cheaper than other marketing and builds strong relationships.
 A customer that feels a personal connection will continue to give you business and be more willing to recommend you.

 Now you have the tools to increase your restaurant's sales.
 Take the knowledge you've gained and put it to work.
 The more you increase sales, the more longevity your business has.
-You also need to keep track of your cost of goods sold and prime cost to ensure profitability.
+You also need to use a restaurant financial audit checklist and keep track of your cost of goods sold and prime cost to ensure profitability.